sungnga/instagram-clone-app/README.md

     - Render the Layout component and provide the title props of the defaultCurrentUser's name and @username
     - Inside the Layout component, render the ProfilePicture, ProfileNameSection, PostCountSection, and NameBioSection components inside a div container
     - At the bottom of the page, create the ProfileNameSection, PostCountSection, and the NameBioSection components.
 And render simple text as placeholder for now

+### 27. Building the profile header:
+- The profile header section consists of:
+  - a ProfilePicture on left column.
+The profile image is smaller when screen-size is below small
+  - a ProfileNameSection that has the user's username, an Edit Profile button and a Gear icon (if they're the owner of the profile)
+    - When clicking on the Gear icon, an OptionsMenu dialog opens to display different options
+  - a PostCountSection that has the count of number of posts, followers, and following for a given account
+  - a NameBioSection that has the user's name, bio description, and link to their website
+  - On small screen size and below, the PostCountSection shifts below the NameBioSection
 - **Building the ProfilePicture component:**
   - In src/pages/profile.js file:
     - Create an isOwner variable and set it to true